altthought/checkJIRA/README.md

 - the HG ticket must be mentioned in a commit on that feature/bugfix branch
    - `git commit -m 'HG-xxxx <commit description>'`
-   - _only needs to be mentioned in a single commit_
+   - _Note: only needs to be mentioned in a single commit_